rekuliev/clfs_analysis/README.md

-# Analysis of classification algorithms on the example on moons dataset
+# Analysis of classification algorithms using the example of moons dataset
 Task:

 In this test task you are supposed to use a toy dataset to compare different classifiers.
 First, create a dataset in the following way: